This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Dafydd ap Gruffydd is executed

 Dafydd was found guilty of high treason and sentenced to death.
 His punishment for betraying the King was to be drawn, hanged and quartered.

-Edward arranged a 'Round Table' event and tournament at Nefyn in Wales.
+King Edward I arranged a 'Round Table' event and tournament at Nefyn in Wales.
 He promised the Welsh that he would provide them with a Prince of Wales.
-This he did as in this year, Edward (II) was born who would be invested as the Prince of Wales in February 1301.
+This he did as in 1284.
+Edward, the future King Edward II of England, was born.
+The young prince would be invested as the Prince of Wales in February 1301.